jordanttay1/DataWizards/CONTRIBUTING.md

 This project leverages Plotly Dash to serve a web app.

-Execute `make serve_dev` to start running a local server of the app for testing.
+Execute `make serve-dev` to start running a local server of the app for testing.
 Or execute `make serve` to serve the site similar to production.

 ## Deploy